warmcat/libwebsockets/bug_report.md

 ** What version of lws **

-"vx.y.z" or "01234567 from master thismorning" etc
+"vx.y.z" or "01234567 from `main` thismorning" etc

-If it's much older than last stable release, we will likely suggest you try that or master.
+If it's much older than last stable release, we will likely suggest you try that or `main`.

 ** What platform and arch? **